 “Wise is used to challenging convention, and this listing is no exception.
 We’re ten years into building a new way to move money around the world – faster, cheaper, easier and completely transparent.
 A direct listing allows us a cheaper and more transparent way to broaden Wise’s ownership, aligned with our mission,” said Kristo Käärmann, Wise CEO and co-founder.

-Wise intends to introduce a dual-class share structure where existing investors will get more votes per share.
+The challenger bank Wise intends to introduce a dual-class share structure where existing investors will get more votes per share.

 Through a customer shareholder program, customers will get rewards for joining as shareholders after admission.
 According to Wise, the plan is to support the company’s long-term mission.
 The program is now open for pre-application from UK customers.